 Special Collections and University Archives History

 In 1948, the Special Collections was named the official repository for permanent University records.
-After decades of neglect and under-staffing, the Records Management operation to administer non-permanent records of the University were officially separated from SCUA in 2015 and placed administratively under the Office of General Counsel.
+After decades of neglect and under-staffing, the records management operation to administer non-permanent records of the University were officially separated from SCUA in 2015 and placed administratively under the Office of General Counsel.

 The main space, which features a high ceiling and fine natural light from the ample north-facing windows, has always been used as a reading room.
 When the building opened in May 1937 it was the Open Shelf Reading Room, and later the Upper Division Reading Room.
 At each end are cedar panels carved by Art Clough, with the assistance of Ross McClure and Jim de Broekart.
 In 2006, the room was renamed in honor of a donor, the Paulson Investment Company, Inc. The room underwent a major renovation in 2019 to include new carpet and furniture, task lighting for researchers, public computers and a new reference desk.
 New exhibit cases were also added to enhance the display of collections and build on an active exhibition program.